 Tranquility Blanket CAL

 Love gorgeous, unique texture in blankets?
 Find yourself getting bored when crocheting simple throw blankets?
 Want to participate in an event that will give you a gorgeous crochet blanket at the end?
-You’ll love the Tranquility Blanket CAL – A collaborative crochet blanket pattern made of 12 parts and designed by 10 talented designers.
+You’ll love the Tranquility Blanket – A collaborative crochet blanket pattern made of 12 parts and designed by 10 talented designers.

 This image is the main image for this crochet blanket pattern crochet along.
 On the right, two photos show the finished sample from the crochet blanket pattern.
 On the left, text reads "Make your own lapghan or throw with the Tranquility Blanket Crochet A Long Hosted by Made by Gootie and The Loophole Fox".